Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 The RBAM aims to leverage the reference normal features to repair the defective features, resulting in defect-free reconstructed images, which is the basis for subsequent defect segmentation.
 Therefore, the influence of RBAM is studied in detail.

-The examples of the influence of RBAM are shown in column B of Fig. \ref{fig_11}.
-Compared with the entire RB-AE, the RB-AE without RBAM can't address the defective features well, which leads to misinspection.
-The quantitative results of RB-AE without RBAM are shown in column B of TABLE \ref{table5}.
-When the RBAM is removed, the image/pixel ROCAUC values decrease by 1.24/0.91\% compared to the entire RB-AE (column A).
+Examples of the influence of RBAM are shown in Column B of Fig. \ref{fig_13}.
+Compared with the entire NDP-Net, the NDP-Net without RBAM cannot address the defective features well, which leads to mis-inspection.
+The quantitative results of NDP-Net without RBAM are shown in Column B of TABLE \ref{table6}.
+When the RBAM is removed, the image/pixel ROCAUC values decrease by 1.24/0.91\% compared to the entire NDP-Net (Column A).

-These experimental results verify that the RBAM can improve the ability of addressing defects.
-Using the reference features to repair the defective features, the model can obtain more clear reconstructed images, which is helpful to achieve more accurate defect segmentation.
+These experimental results verify that the RBAM can improve the ability to address defects.
+Using the reference features to repair the defective features, the model can obtain clear reconstructed images, which is helpful to achieve more accurate defect segmentation.